Camber Sands: Dunes

 A large section of the western end of the dunes lies within the Camber Sands and Rye Saltings Site of Special Scientific Interest (SSSI), while the rest is designated a Site of Nature Conservation Importance.

 The dunes are getting larger by accretion.
 The dunes are managed to prevent problems with wind-blown sand.

 Second World War and inland to the east

 The dunes were fortified and used for exercises in the Second World War.
 There is a roughly square MoD danger area and base inland of the east of the area.
-The dunes resemble topographically those seen in parts of Normandy and challenging desert terrain.
-Similar training facilities exist at Braunton in North Devon, in Scotland and in Pembrokeshire.
+The dunes resemble topographically those seen in parts of Normandy and also in challenging desert terrain.
+Similar training facilities exist at Braunton in North Devon, in Scotland, and in Pembrokeshire.

 Transport

 Parking

 Three main car parks co-exist.
 Western car park on New Lydd road has a large overflow one, all opposite Central car park and its overflow.
 A third, smaller car park is on Old Lydd road.

-Central has main access to the beach; one can negotiate quite long, steep sandy paths over dunes from Western car park, unsuitable for prams, or wheelchairs.
+Central has main access to the beach; one can negotiate quite long, steep sandy paths over dunes from Western car park.
+These paths are unsuitable for prams, or wheelchairs.
 The Western car park closes at 8pm in the summer.